DavideOlivieri/progetto/README.md

 ## Application usage
 ***
-After the application has been started, routes can be called from any browser or from an application such as postman.\
+After the application has been started, routes can be called from any browser or from any application such as postman. \
 Example of usecase
 `localhost:8080/<route_name>`